EnzoUbaldoPetrocco/ExperimentalRoboticsLab/README.md

 ### Conclusion
 ![Screenshot from 2022-05-24 10-49-20](https://user-images.githubusercontent.com/48513075/169991240-0e46e07b-b97d-4378-bac8-82a8d652da37.png)

-## Working hypothesis and environment
+## Assumption, Working hypothesis and environment
+In this simulated environment, many assumptions have been made:
+- Motors can be as strong as will;
+- Exept for the 4 walls, there are no obstacles, so the robot can move freely in a known environment;
+- Odometry is perfectly known;
+- Hints position is known and reachable with a certain error;

 ### System's feature
 The system must play cluedo game in a simulated environment.
 System is capable of: